kryzin/kryzin-com/README.md

 - Adjust utterance with Theme Mode
   - Done BUT - needs page reload to change
 - Some basic cookie policy in footer + settings + pop-up banner
+- tep to top of the page bottom bar

 **Styles, themes, modes etc.**